syncfusion-content/maui-docs/MAUI/Maps/markers.md

 ![Maps marker appearance customization](images/markers/marker_selector.png)

-N> You can refer to our `MAUI Maps` feature tour page for its groundbreaking feature representations.
-You can also explore our `MAUI Maps Markers example` that shows how to configure a Maps in MAUI.
+N> You can refer to our `.NET MAUI Maps` feature tour page for its groundbreaking feature representations.
+You can also explore our `.NET MAUI Maps Markers example` that shows how to configure a Maps in .NET MAUI.